needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 * If you release `tree`, it's ref-count becomes zero, and the blue bar goes away.

 In this example, the `tree` Asset is not actually unloaded at this point.
 You can load an AssetBundle, or its partial contents, but you cannot partially unload an AssetBundle.
 No Asset in `stuff` will unload until the bundle itself is completely unloaded.
 The exception to this rule is the engine interface [`Resources.UnloadUnusedAssets`](https://docs.unity3d.com/ScriptReference/Resources.UnloadUnusedAssets.html).
 Executing this method in the above scenario will cause `tree` to unload.
 Because the Addressables system cannot be aware of these events, the profiler graph only reflects the Addressables ref-counts (not exactly what memory holds).
 Note that if you choose to use `Resources.UnloadUnusedAssets`, it is a very slow operation, and should only be called on a screen that won't show any hitches (such as a loading screen).

+## AssetBundle dependencies
+Loading an Addressable Asset loads all the AssetBundle dependencies and keeps them loaded until you call [`Addressables.Release`](../api/UnityEngine.AddressableAssets.Addressables.html?q=addressables.release#UnityEngine_AddressableAssets_Addressables_Release__1___0_) on the handle returned from the loading method.

+AssetBundle dependencies are created when an asset in one AssetBundle references an asset in another AssetBundle.
+The dependencies of all these AssetBundles can be thought of as a dependency graph.
+During the catalog generation stage of the build process, Addressables walks this graph to calculate all the AssetBundles that must be loaded for each Addressable Asset.
+Because dependencies are calculated at the AssetBundle level, all Addressable Assets within a single AssetBundle have the same dependencies.
+Adding an Addressable Asset that has an external reference (references an object in another AssetBundle) to an AssetBundle adds that AssetBundle as a dependency for all the other Addressable Assets in the AssetBundle.

+For Example:

+`BundleA` contains Addressable Assets `Asset1` and `Asset2`. `Asset2` references `Asset3`, which is contained in `BundleB`.
+Even though `Asset1` has no reference to `BundleB`, `BundleB` is still a dependency of `Asset1` because `Asset1` is in `BundleA`, which has a reference on `BundleB`.

+---
+**NOTE**

+The dependency calculation for the required set of AssetBundles has changed as of 1.13.0.
+Prior to 1.13.0, only the AssetBundles that contained assets for the requested Addressable Asset were loaded.
+In the example above, `Asset1` would not have had a dependency on `BundleB`.
+This previous behavior was resulting in references breaking when an AssetBundle being referenced by another AssetBundle was unloaded and reloaded.

+---